 This happens when you take a fairly insignificant event and exaggerate its effect several times.
 For example, speaking in public, you can imagine how the students start laughing at you when you forget the words.
 Losing a job, you can begin to think that life is terribly unfair, and you will remain poor until the end of your days.

-Try to imagine the events in a less catastrophic view, because they often are nothing but your vision.
+Try to imagine the events in a less catastrophic view because often, they are nothing but your perspective.

 5. “All or Nothing”

-Most people love reading newspapers that write about celebrities, athletes and politicians either as heroes or vice versa.
-Journalists write these narratives to generate interest and increase circulation.
-However, we all know that in reality this information may not be truthful.
+Most people love reading newspapers that write about celebrities, athletes, and politicians either as if they were heroes or vice versa.
+Journalists write these narratives, exploiting people’s love for drama and gossip.
+However, we all know that in reality, this information may not be as truthful and absolute as they make it seem.

 The same is true for any of us.
 If you do not bathe in the glow of success, it does not mean you are a loser.
 If you were late at an important meeting, it will not destroy your career forever.

 In fact, there are many variations of successes and failures.
 Think of them as shades of gray rather than as black and white.
-Try to think of happening things in a less trivial way, and perhaps you will discover a new vision of this world.
+Try to think of happenings in a less trivial way, and perhaps you will discover a new vision of this world.